hms-dbmi/viv/README.md

 ## Supported Data Formats

 Viv supports a subset of formats that can be generated with the [`bioformats2raw` + `raw2ometiff` pipeline]((https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html)):

 - OME-TIFF files (pyramidal)
 - Bioformats-compatible Zarr stores (pyramidal)

+Please see the [tutorial](./tutorial/README.md) for more information on these formats.

 ### Data Preparation